Ernest-30/MeriSkill-Sales-Analysis/README.md

 # What is the revenue contribution between weekdays and weekends?

-Sales over the weekends generated a total of revenue of $9.84M which is 28.52% of the total revenue, while sales over the weekdays generated a total revenue of 24.6M which is 71.48% of the total revenue generated.
+Sales over the weekend generated a total of revenue of $9.84M which is 28.52% of the total revenue, while sales during weekdays generated a total revenue of 24.6M which is 71.48% of the total revenue generated.

 ![image](https://github.com/Ernest-30/D-and-D-Electronics-Store-Sales-Analysis/assets/123366282/e1939c59-da23-454d-ab1b-dd6f6139ffa7)